-There are three categories for entering the contest:
+There were three categories for entering the contest:

 - Youth (grade 12 or under)

-- Emerging poets (adults who have not published a book)
+- Emerging poets (adults who have not published or self-published a full-length book of poetry)

-- Established poets (adults who have already published one or more books)
+- Established poets (adults who have already published or self-published one full-length book of poetry or more, or have a contract for one)

 - First Prize for each category: $300